wcarc-on/wcarc-site/presentations.md

 ## Upcoming Speakers and Topics

-For a list of meeting dates, speakers and topics, please see our [events page](events.html).
+For a list of meeting dates, speakers and topics, please see our [meetings page](meetings.html).

 ## Past Presentations